 Copper

-Coppers are the most important types of non-ferrous metals used in the world in a pure state, in the form of alloys, and as an added element.
-They are used to influence the properties of other metals such as good electrical conductivity and high heat, malleability and ductility.
+Copper is the most important type of non-ferrous metal used in the world in a pure state, in the form of alloys, and as an added element.
+They are used to influence the properties of other metals, such as good electrical conductivity and high heat, malleability and ductility.

 Copper alloys (Brass)